-The Centre is built around researchers from a range of disciplines including History, Māori Studies, Education, English and Gender Studies.
-These scholars share a deep interest in the nature and development of colonial culture, especially in New Zealand, as well as a commitment to reflecting critically on the meaning and legacies of colonialism.
+Our researchers come from a range of disciplines including History, Māori Studies, Education, English and Gender Studies.
+We share a deep interest in the nature and development of colonial culture, especially in New Zealand, as well as a commitment to reflecting critically on the meaning and legacies of colonialism.

 Professor Tony Ballantyne